 How can I help my child?

 Young children are naturally curious about the world around them.
 Channelling this curiosity into structured and challenging activities helps them to learn and develop.
-In the Foundation Stage, they will be given the opportunities to experience new challenges, they will use equipment that is new to them and they will meet new adults and lots of new friends.
+In the Early Years, they will be given the opportunities to experience new challenges and equipment through interactive and engaging activities.

-We encourage the children to work together, to share, to co-operate and to help each other.
+We encourage the children to work together, share, co-operate and help each other.

 They will have many opportunities to express themselves through imaginative play, construction, drawing, painting and physical activities both indoors and out.